 Floss your teeth daily for good dental health and overall health.
 Not only does flossing daily protect your teeth and gums, but good dental health is also important for immunity and heart health.

 Spending regular time alone helps to get to know and stay in touch with yourself (we’re all constantly growing and changing!).
 Alone time is an opportunity to check in with how you’re doing and what you want, so you can live your most intentional life.

 Some people enjoy hiking, going for a walk or run, meditating, or even sunbathing as a healthy source of alone time. ☀️

 This often gets overlooked as an essential element of healthy living—doing things each day that you enjoy!
 Whether that’s exercise, baking, crafting, reading a book or watching TV, reserve time each day to spend doing activities you personally enjoy.

-There are a gazillion health, environmental and social reasons to choose organic foods, so we’ll let that more detailed post linked do the talking and just remind you to choose organic foods whenever possible.
-They better for your health, the environment, and the farmworkers growing your food.
+There are gazillion health, environmental and social reasons to choose organic foods, so we’ll let that more detailed post link do the talking and just remind you to choose organic foods whenever possible.
+They are better for your health, the environment, and the farmworkers growing your food.

 Apple cider vinegar cures everything (well… almost everything!).
 A teaspoon of apple cider vinegar in a glass of water helps aid digestion, relieve bloat, boost immunity, regulate blood sugar levels and more.
 We recommend organic, raw, unfiltered apple cider vinegar.